 Nan Rae is fond of saying that like all mothers, hers was quick to pronounce her daughter an artist.
 She’s not quite sure if she was precocious but certainly prolific as painting after painting were done and usually tossed aside as she moved on to the next.
 One teacher retrieved this (painting on the right) out of the trash and it received a National Scholastic Award.

 After that there was no turning back as Nan Rae was labeled ‘an artist’ by everyone.
 Summers spent at Interlochen’s National Music Camp then under the direction of the beloved Joseph Maddy cemented her path.
-Surrounded by musicians, dance majors and visual artists one only had to breath in the atmosphere to be inspired.
+Surrounded by musicians, dance majors and visual artists one only had to breathe in the atmosphere to be inspired.

 At the time, her thinking was that all major art was Western in style and scope as she cranked out works such as these at Chicago’s Art Institute.